-Upboarding can include new tech training, skills development, mentorship programs, and leadership development opportunities for existing employees.
+Career pathing can include new tech training, specialized certifications, skills development, mentorship programs, and leadership development opportunities for existing employees.
 According to research commissioned by Docebo, 62% of employees would consider changing jobs if their employer didn't offer learning opportunities.
 But where would they go?
 Overwhelmingly (80%), they would choose to work for an employer that prioritized continuous learning and development.

-So yes, onboarding is absolutely critical, but it's still just one part of a robust L&D program.
+So yes, orientation is absolutely critical, but it's still just one part of a robust L&D program.